 We’ve all seen the hilarious YouTube videos of Moms and Dads trying to get their kids car seats installed.
 Its hard!
-There are so many parts – straps and buckles and latches and safety harnesses… Oh my!
-The scary fact though is according to NHTSA, three out of four car seats are installed improperly.
+There are so many parts – straps and buckles and latches and safety harnesses… The scary fact though is according to NHTSA, three out of four car seats are installed improperly.
 (NHTSA).

 Let’s focus on the most overlooked car seat component; the top tether.

 A survey conducted by IIHS in 2013 noted that only 56% of car seats used the top tether.
 “Using the top tether for a forward-facing seat is a must, whether you use the lower anchors or the seat belt,” says Prom.
 “It stops the seat from moving forward by 6 or 8 inches and decreases the risk of head injury,” explains Prom.
 (NHTSA).